 “Can you tell me anything about what happened to you?” he inquired.
 “Do you

 remember anything at all?”

 down and running out of the room with everyone laughing at me.
 Josh and his

 friends coming into the restroom, and me attacking him.
-And then, their vicious assault on me.
+And then, their vicious

-what had happened to me.
+him what had happened to me.
 It really wasn’t Josh’s fault.
-I was the one who had initiated
+I was the one who had

+down.
 He turned to the nurse and asked for a syringe.
 Darkness overtook me as

 I awoke later, but I don’t know how long I was out.
 The room was no longer bright.